k2view-academy/K2View-Academy/articles/04_fabric_studio/25_web_data_explorer.md

 ## Open the Query Builder

-When no editor is opened, then you can examine the source data and execute SQL statement in the Query Builder (QB).
-Select the DB Interface or any table under it on the tree, and choose the required SQL statement to open the QB the right main panel.
+When no editor is opened, then you can examine the source data and execute SQL statements in the Query Builder (QB).
+Select the DB Interface or any table under it on the tree, and choose the required SQL statement(s) to open the right panel of the Query Builder.

-To open the Query Builder you can also click the DB icon appears near their names.
-Clicking on that icon resides near the table will auto open a select statement on it, at the Query Builder Editor panel.
+To open the Query Builder you can also click the DB icon that appears near their names.
+Clicking on the icon that is next to the table will open a SELECT statement on it, at the Query Builder Editor panel.

 > Notes:
 >
-> 1. The DB icons let you to open the Query builder also when other editors, such as Java, Broadway or Graphit, are opened.
+> 1. The DB icons let you to open the Query builder even when other editors, such as Java, Broadway or Graphit, are opened.
-> 2. If you choose entities of a DB Interface where a Query Builder is already opened on another Interface, then another Query Builder tab will be opened.
-This will let you make queries on more than single interface on the same time.
+> 2. If you choose entities of a DB Interface where a Query Builder is already opened on another Interface, an additional Query Builder tab will be opened.
+This will let you make queries on more than a single interface at the same time.